 In 2023, India became the fourth country to successfully land a spacecraft on the South Pole of the Moon, marking a major milestone in its space exploration journey.
 This historic achievement not only highlights India’s growing prowess in space technology, but also marks a defining moment in the country’s space exploration history.

-- Observation Skills Test: Can you find the Odd Console in 10 Seconds?
+- Observation Skill Test: If you have Eagle Eyes find the Word Mine among Wine in 10 Secs

-- Observation Skill Test: If you have Eagle Eyes find the word You among Yew in 8 Secs
+- Optical Illusion Brain Test: If you have Eagle Eyes find the Odd Burger in 15 Seconds

 The foundations of India’s space program were laid in the early years of independence.
 Recognizing the potential of space technology for national development, visionary scientist Dr. Vikram Sarabhai established the Indian Space Research Organization (ISRO) in 1969.
 He set the tone for India’s space endeavors by emphasizing on using space technology for practical applications such as communications, meteorology and agriculture.